FrancisBanville/ms_interpreting_probabilities/README.md

 fill in the Eltonian shortfall (@Hortal2015SevSho) by modeling the probability of detecting interactions, which can be an important tool for directing efforts and taking action, especially in places where access and resources for research are scarce.
-Representing interactions probabilistically enables us to capture the spatiotemporal variability of the aforementioned ecological processes and the uncertainties associated with their measurement.
-As opposed to binary deterministic webs, in which interactions are regarded as either occurring or not, probabilistic webs, within a Bayesian framework, express our degree of belief (or confidence) regarding the occurrence of interactions.
-Based on the scale at which they are estimated, probabilistic interactions may reflect our level of confidence in whether interactions will be observed, realized, or biologically feasible.
+The probabilistic representation of interactions is thus far limited to direct interactions, which are conceptually and mathematically analogous regardless of their biological type (e.g., predation and pollination).
+This is in contrast with indirect interactions (e.g., interspecific competition), which arise from distinct ecological processes and are often not directly observable (@Kefi2015NetStr, @Kefi2016HowStr).
+Representing direct interactions probabilistically enables us to capture the spatiotemporal variability of the aforementioned ecological processes and the uncertainties associated with their measurement.
+As opposed to binary deterministic webs, in which interactions are regarded as either occurring or not, probabilistic webs, within a Bayesian framework, express our degree of belief (or confidence) regarding the occurrence or observation of interactions.
+Based on the scale at which they are estimated, probabilistic interactions may reflect our level of confidence in whether interactions will be observed, realized locally, or biologically feasible.
 As an illustration, we could outline a situation in which there is a 50% certainty that an interaction occurs 50% of the time, or that there is a 50% certainty that it simply occurs.
 Our level of confidence should be more definitive (approaching either 0 or 1) as we extend our sampling to a broader area and over a longer time period, thereby diminishing the uncertainty of the interactions (but not necessarily the estimation of their variability).
 In the broadest sense, binary networks are also a type of probabilistic network, in which the numerical value of an interaction is restrained to 0 (non-occurring) or 1 (occurring).
 Yet, for the sake of clarity, we omit binary networks from our discussion of probabilistic networks in this contribution.
-In probabilistic webs, only forbidden interactions (i.e., interactions prohibited by biological traits or species absence, @Jordano2003Invarianta,
-@Olesen2010Missing) have a probability value of zero by default, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).
+In probabilistic webs, only forbidden interactions (i.e., interactions prohibited by biological traits or species absence, @Jordano2003Invarianta, @Olesen2010Missing) have a probability value of zero by default, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).

 By accounting for the uncertainty of interactions, probabilistic webs may provide a more realistic portrait of species interactions and network structure